peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 +-------------------+                         +--------------------+
 ~~~

-The Wallet Instance sends the Status Attestation request to the Issuer.
+The Wallet Instance sends the Status Attestation request to the Credential Issuer.
 The request MUST contain the Digital Credential, for which the Status Attestation
 is requested, and enveloped in a signed object as proof of possession.
 The proof of possession MUST be signed with the private key corresponding
-to the public key attested by the Issuer and contained within the Credential.
+to the public key attested by the Credential Issuer and contained within the Digital Credential.

 ~~~
 POST /status HTTP/1.1